-Select the drillhole data column that will be used as the basis of a model from the Base Lithology Column dropdown list.
+Select the borehole data column that will be used as the basis of a model from the Base Lithology Column list.
 If you do not wish to use lithology data as the basis for the model, select <None>.
 This may be the case if, for example, you want to build a model from points data or from an imported map.
 If you select <None>, you will need to manually define the lithologies that will be modelled.

 If more than one column of lithology data is available for creating models, be sure to choose the correct one as it cannot be changed once the initial model has been created.
-If after creating and modifying the model, you find you need to modify the drillhole data, resulting in a new lithology column, you can use that new column to create contact surfaces using Other Contacts options.
+If after creating and modifying the model, you find you need to modify the borehole data, resulting in a new lithology column, you can use that new column to create contact surfaces using Other Contacts options.